sarafotros/whack-game/README.md

 # Whack-awhateveryouwant

 ## Brief

 Click to start the game.
-You image pops up from diferent fields, user needs to click on the image before it disappears to get a point.
+You image pops up from different fields, user needs to click on the image before it disappears to get a point.
 Score shows at the top of the page.
 You need to programme a way for the image to decide which field to pop